Yanbo-Zhu/AWS_Certification_Training/AWS_Cloud_Practitioner/Chapter_01_01_CloudConcepts/Chapter_01_01_Cloud_Concepts.md

  ![](image/Pasted%20image%2020230319121934.png)

-# 10 The Benefits of the cloud
+# 12 The Benefits of the cloud

 Benefits of the cloud  is a summary of reasons why an orgranization would consider adopting or migrating to utilizing pulic cloud
 Benefits of the cloud  is a reworking and expansion of the six advantages of cloud The six advantage of cloud was aws original description of Cloud Benefits
 ![](image/Pasted%20image%2020230319211215.png)

+The benefits of the cloud are a summary of reasons why an organization would consider adopting or migrating to utilizing the public cloud.

+-   Agility
+    -   Increase speed and agility
+-   Pay-as-you-go pricing
+    -   Trade capital expense for variable expense
+-   Economy of scale
+    -   Benefit from massive economies of scale
+-   Global Reach
+    -   Go global in minutes
+-   Security
+-   Reliability
+    -   Stop spending money on running and maintaining data centers
+-   High Availability
+-   Scalability
+    -   Stop guessing capacity
+-   Elasticity

+Cloud Architecture

+Missing:
+-   Fault Tolerance
+-   Disaster Recovery

+**The Benefits of Cloud is reworking and expansion of the Six Advantages of Cloud**

-## 10.1 Six Advantages and Benefits of Cloud Computing over on-Premise
+## 12.1 Six Advantages and Benefits of Cloud Computing over on-Premise

 ![](image/Domain1_01_Cloud_Concepts_Six%20Advantages%20and%20Benefits%20of%20Cloud%20Computing.png)